palladius/goliardia/README.md

 You're grand.
 If you don't know what I'm talking about then it might be a PEBKAC.
 Google this.

+PS Without a test database you won't get far.
+I have it somewhere, just I have to find it.
+Apologies for the inconvenience.

 Bugs
 ----